wp-plugins/ad-injection/readme.txt

 5. Have you selected the correct insertion mode in the 'Ad insertion mode' section?
 6. The plugin inserts adverts after the closing HTML paragraph tag </p>.
 If the ads aren't appearing where you expect, check where your </p> tags are.

+= If ads aren't appearing on your archive (category, tag, author) pages =

+Ad Injection can only (with most themes) insert ads into archive pages if you are showing the full post.
+The ads will almost certainly get truncated or stripped out if you are showing excerpts.

+I hope to add proper support for ads in excerpts in a later release.

 = If you are using a caching plugin =

 1. Have you enabled Ad Injection's 'mfunc' mode? (in the Ad insertion mode and dynamic ad display restrictions pane)